-Once DCPS develops the initial school budgets, it sends those budgets to schools and the principal and Local School Advisory Teams (LSAT)-groups of elected and appointed members (teachers, school staff, parents, community members, and sometimes even students) that advise the principal on school improvement plans, budget proposals, and other important matters.
+Once DCPS develops the initial school budgets, it sends those budgets to schools and the principal and Local School Advisory Teams (LSAT)-groups of elected and appointed members that advise the principal on school improvement plans, budget proposals, and other important matters.
 Principals and LSATs have a short window to discuss and revise their budgets based on their school's needs.
-While the mayor considers LSAT's proposals in her proposed budget that she submits to DC Council, typically in March, the timeline is tight and there is no guarantee that the feedback will be incorporated.
-Similarly, DC Council may make increases or other changes to schools' budgets based on the feedback they receive from educators and families.
-Otherwise, school budgets are approved by the Council and later signed into law or vetoed by the mayor as a part of the overall budget process.
+The Mayor considers LSAT's proposals in her proposed budget that she submits to the DC Council, typically in March.
+The DC Council may make increases or other changes to schools' budgets based on the feedback they receive from the public.
+Otherwise, school budgets are approved by the Council and later signed into law or vetoed by the Mayor.